SenorEdbot/RevisedPortfolio/README.md

 ## Welcome!

+### Functionality
+The contact form will store any user data in firebase for me to view later.

 ### Projects
 Please feel free to browse through my projects here on GibHub.
 The links on the portfolio page will take you directly to them.
 Below is a brief summary about my projects.